 defined by Catholic Extension).

-The $3,950 cost of the Stoking the Fire mini-sabbatical will be
+The cost of the Stoking the Fire mini-sabbatical will be fully

-fully covered for the successful applicant to the Patricia
+covered for the successful applicant to the Patricia Kirchdorfer

-Kirchdorfer Scholarship Fund.
-Two Kirchdorfer scholarships will be
+Scholarship Fund.
+One Kirchdorfer scholarship will be awarded for

-responsible for their travel costs to Saint Meinrad, airport
+travel costs to Saint Meinrad, airport transfers (if requested),

-associated with the blood draws, and any room and board fees prior
+any costs associated with blood draws, and any room and board fees

-to July 7 and/or after August 2 (if applicable).
+prior to July 10 and/or after August 5 (if applicable).

 Applicants who do not meet the Kirchdorfer Scholarship criteria or